Start a Watches & Clocks & Spare Parts Trading Business in Dubai

 Dubai South Business Hub offers flexi-desk, shared office, and dedicated office options.
 Your choice determines the number of residency visas you can sponsor.

-5. Pay Fees and Receive Licence
+5. Pay Fees and Receive License

 Estimated Setup Costs